SceneVariables

 default: False

-This setting determines whether to record presence bounces as separate cryptomatte samples.
+Determines whether to record presence bounces as separate cryptomatte samples.

 enable_displacement